This is my story:

 Pam and I had planned on moving to a different home as soon as Kevin graduated high school.
 I planned on running the Backyard Nursery until then.
 But with the death of my father, and Mom in very poor health, a full time job, and a busy internet business, Pam wanted to have just one last plant sale.
 I wanted to go at least one more year because I had at least 8,000 Rooted Cuttings that we could pot up and sell.

 Common sense prevailed and Pam was right.
 There was just no way I could keep going at the pace that I was going.
-We decided that we would hold our Last Plant Sale.
+We decided that we would hold our last plant sale in the spring of 2003.

 With every plant priced at only $4.97, in just about 4 weeks time we sold $25,783. worth of small plants from our driveway.